 Decodable Texts Booklist

-The problem with decodable texts is that they’ve gained quite a negative reputation for themselves; Many people find them boring.
-They take forever to get through.
-And, the most prevailing one yet, it’s not “real reading”.
+The problem with decodable texts is that they’ve gained quite a negative reputation for themselves; many people find them boring.
+Some teachers believe that students take forever to get through the decodable book phase.
+And, the most prevailing criticism yet, it’s not “real reading."

-Don’t get me wrong, I completely agree with you!
-However, this is only true when you’re spending years on decodable texts.
+Don’t get me wrong, decodable texts are, almost by definition, not great literature!
+However, most of the critiques about decodable texts are only true when students have to spend years on decodable texts.
 But, with help from the word attack strategies and skills we teach here at Reading Simplified, you can zoom through decodable books within weeks or a few months!